Matching Shots in Final Cut Pro X Redux

 Next, recognize (and respect) that using scopes is a very Left Brain activity

 The left brain is logical.
 Using scopes to match shots?
 That’s a very analytical approach to color correction.
-It removes judgement from the process and is a pure pattern matching activity.
-But the human visual system is more than a pattern matching algorithm.
+It removes judgment from the process and is a pure pattern matching activity.
+But the human visual system is more than a pattern-matching algorithm.
 Humans don’t merely process retinal data the way a camera processes photons or a vectorscope displays a pixel scatter.

 The human visual system aggressively reinterprets our retinal data to help it conform with a lifetime of experience.

 For example: Have you ever seen an image from Mars that looks like a human face?
 You tell me: A sign of intelligent life elsewhere in the universe?
 Or a sign that our visual systems are hard-wired to pattern match… allowing us to see things that just aren’t there?
 If our eyes are willing to see a face in a pattern of lumpy dust 140 million miles away… what do you think this means for shot matching?

 Shot matching requires a hefty dose of Right Brain activity

 The right side of our brain is the creative side of our noggins.
 If you want to get good at Shot Matching, at some point in the Shot Matching process you need to put the scopes away, make believe you’ve got fresh eyes and just LOOK at the shots you’re matching.
 Is it working?
 If not, what does your gut tell you?
 Here are the questions to ask yourself (in about the order to ask):

 • Is there a brightness mismatch on some elements of the image?
 Not based on scopes… but based on your EYES?
 If so, what correction will fix it?

 • Is there a saturation mismatch?
 Not on the vectorscope… but based on your EYES?